All-In-One Mobile SEO & Design Checklist

 - Make sure to implement rel=canonical, rel=alternate media and Vary: User-Agent HTTP Header tags as needed to tell Google when it should deliver a desktop version of your web page and when it should deliver a mobile version.

-- Make sure to allow the Googlebot-Mobile user-agent to access your site.
+- Make sure to allow the Googlebot and Google Smartphone user agents to access your site.

 3. Optimize for Page Load Speed